 - ½ tsp. curry powder

 - ½ red onion cut into 1-inch squares

 - 1 lemon sliced thin

 - Kosher salt and black pepper to taste

 - Oil for grill pan or outdoor grill grates

 - Prepare sauce by combining tahini, vinegar, date syrup, chili garlic sauce, and curry powder in a bowl.
-Gradually whisk in water in 1 Tbsp increments until sauce is smooth, and desired consistency is achieved.
-Start by seasoning with 1/4 tsp salt, adding up to 1/2 tsp to taste.
+Gradually whisk in water in 1 tablespoon increments until sauce is smooth, and desired consistency is achieved.
+Start by seasoning with ¼ teaspoon salt, adding up to ½ teaspoon to taste.

 - Store covered in the refrigerator for up to 10 days, or use on grilled shrimp skewers below:

 - Thread shrimp, red onion, and lemon slices onto 4 skewers.
 Season with salt and pepper to taste, and lightly coat with cooking spray.